 Water treatment chemicals and sanitizer are necessary for keeping a hot tub free of contamination and bacteria.
 A hot tub should be cleaned approximately once a month.
 On Amazon, a 16-oz bottle of cleaner can cost approximately $16 and advises using eight ounces per cleaning per month, translating to roughly $192 a year in chemicals.
-Sanitizer is also recommended and can cost anywhere from $15-$60 for a year’s supply, depending on the brand.
-Sponges will also be necessary, which can be purchased for $10-20 for a six-pack.
-A total estimate of $300-$400 per year is reasonable for water treatment chemicals.
+Sanitizer is also recommended and can cost anywhere from $15 to $60 for a year’s supply, depending on the brand.
+Sponges are also necessary, and can be purchased for $10 to 20 for a six-pack.
+A total estimate of $300 to $400 per year is reasonable for water treatment chemicals.

 A net is a good investment in order to clean leaves, bugs, and other contaminants that may fall in the hot tub during routine use.
 A net will cost approximately $20 depending on the size and style chosen.

 Additionally, a typical hot tub will require three filters which cost approximately $45 each and need to be replaced one to three times a year depending on usage, for a yearly total of $135 to $405 for filters alone.
 Running a hot tub with older filters will require pumps and heaters to work harder and use more energy, increasing costs.

 If all these costs and products seem overwhelming, you can contract a full-service hot tub maintenance companies, with different packages available to suit hot tub owner’s needs.
 If purchased separately, all of these components will likely cost around $500 to $800 for the necessary chemicals, net, sponges, and filters.